Atelfo/Atelfo.github.io/_posts/2023-05-17-intelligence-as-efficient-model-building.md

 3. Check if a [Turing machine](https://en.wikipedia.org/wiki/Turing_machine) (i.e. a computer) running the models encoded by every subsequence of the binary string is able to reproduce the observed data, and add all the successful strings to a list (including duplicates)
 5. Go back to step 1 and repeat the process, appending the next coin flip result to the binary string

 If you looped through this process for an infinite amount of time you'd have a long list of every model capable of reproducing the observed data.
-What you would then find is that the models described by shorter binary strings occurred much more frequently in your dataset than longer (more complex) models, because shorter strings require fewer steps to generate and so are more probable; in mathematical terms, the probability of generating a specific binary string of a particular length is given by $$\frac{1}{2^{\text{length}}}$$.
+What you would then find is that the models described by shorter binary strings occurred much more frequently in your dataset than longer (more complex) models, because shorter strings require fewer steps to generate and so are more probable; in mathematical terms, the probability of generating a specific binary string of a particular length is given by $$\small \frac{1}{2^{\text{length}}}$$.

 Of course, no organism is literally calculating the probability of every possible model to inform their prior - this is clearly infeasible.
 What they are plausibly doing however is randomly sampling from the distribution of models, keeping those that work, and pruning the ones that don't.
 Because shorter models are more likely to be generated, this random sampling biases towards shorter and simpler models.
 Another nice property of simpler models from the perspective of an organism is that they require fewer resources to encode, so biological systems like neurons that actively try to maximize their energetic efficiency have an inbuilt bias towards simpler representations.

 A further idea drawn from Karl Friston's theory of active inference is that organisms have a preferred set of internal states determined by evolution.
 Rather than just updating their models to better fit their environments, active inference suggests that organisms also shape their environments to better fit the internal states.
 In this sense, the most probable internal states are those which the organism wants to happen and will take action to make happen.

-So when it comes to selecting the prior $$P(\text{Internal States})$$, the probability is likely to be a mélange of evolutionarily ingrained preferences, model complexity, and the results of prior inference steps.
+So when it comes to selecting the prior $$\small P(\text{Internal States})$$, the probability is likely to be a mélange of evolutionarily ingrained preferences, model complexity, and the results of prior inference steps.

 After the most likely model has been determined, it can be adopted as a new prior and fed into future calculations.
 By iteratively updating their internal states to better match sensory observations organisms gradually improve their generative model of the states of their environment and resultant sensations.
 <br>